Simple modules of small quantum groups at dihedral groups: The dihedral groups framework

 \

-To finish this section, we present by generators and relations the Drinfeld doubles of the bosonizations of the finite-dimensional Nichols algebras over $\dm$ introduced above by specifying the recipe given in \S\ref{subsub:generalized qg}.
+Here we present by generators and relations the Drinfeld double of the bosonization of a finite-dimensional Nichols algebra over $\dm$ by specifying the recipe given in \S\ref{subsub:generalized qg}.
+For that purpose, we need to set up some notation.